unm-historiography/2018-spring/essays/outlines/James-Mythistory.md

 The “History Wars” between popular and scholarly history became a key historical phenomenon in the 1960s and 1970s (Popkin, 2016, (p.
 160).
 Historians such as Pierra Nora, Emmanuel Le Roy Ladurie and George Duby experienced success in marketing their works to mass audiences. **Popular history reinvigorated the public’s interest with history** (Popkin, 2016, (p.
 154)).

 •	McNeill’s perspective on Mythistory.
-How should scholarly historians fight it?
+Should and how should scholarly historians fight it?

-In 1986, the academic historian George McNeill wrote a journal article called “mythistory” that attacked the certain popular histories for perpetuating false narratives (McNeill, 1986).
+In 1986, the academic historian George McNeill wrote a journal article called “mythistory” that attacked certain popular histories for perpetuating false narratives (McNeill, 1986).
 McNeill explained that national histories that promoted “mythistories” were dangerous because they heightened conflicts among various ethnic and national groups.

 •	How politicians interject themselves in history.
 How does this impact the debate between popular and academic history?

 Influential politicians like Prime Minister Margaret Thatcher and President Ronald Reagan criticized academic history for not accurately presenting the past (Popkin, 2016, (p.
 156).
 President Reagan’s administration waged a cultural war on “political correctness” in academic history.
-How did these political movements impact the line between scholarly and academic history?
+How did these political movements impact the line between scholarly and popular history?

 •	History Wars: The Enola Gay and Other Battles for the American Past.

-In 1996, Edward Linenthal’s book *History Wars: The Enola Gay and Other Battles for the American Past* raised questions about societal perspectives of America’s past. **Linenthal’s book re-examines the mainstream popular history that portrays the United States as the good guys.** For example, he looks at the dropping of the Atomic Bonds in Japan and the idea of America “taming of the west” (Linenthal, 1996).
+In 1996, Edward Linenthal’s book *History Wars: The Enola Gay and Other Battles for the American Past* raised questions about societal perspectives of America’s past. **Linenthal’s book re-examines mainstream popular history that portrays the United States as the good guys.** For example, he looks at the dropping of the Atomic Bonds in Japan and the idea of America “taming of the west” (Linenthal, 1996).

 •	The Culture Wars.

 **Was it Manifest Destiny for the United States to expand to the west coast?
 Did the United States commit a genocide against Native American communities and tribes?** Is the United States an imperialist empire or is America truly exceptional?
 How should academia and schools teach these subjects?
-These questions are controversial topics and are embedded in the foundations of American history.
+These questions are controversial topics and are embedded in the bedrock of American history.

 •	Disney’s representations of popular history.

-Like many other corporations, Disney has used popular history in this work.
-There representations of Pocahontas and Abraham Lincoln reach far larger audiences than scholarly historians but they also misrepresent historical figures (Popkin, 2016, p.
+Like many other corporations, Disney has used popular history for commericial purposes.
+Their representations of Pocahontas and Abraham Lincoln reached far larger audiences than the individual works of scholarly historians but they also misrepresent historical figures (Popkin, 2016, p.
 155).
 Is popular history a productive and good contributor to American society or is it harmful to the American public?

 •	The battle for control of the history market.